 This is a barn near Vy’s grandmother’s home in Cu Chi.
 Brown cows are for meat, the black and white cows are for milk, and just down the street is a building with the sign saying “Bring your raw milk here and we will take it to Vinamilk,” which is the big milk company.
 Also down the street and out back are fields of grass for the cows to eat.

 There is almost too much to say about that trip.
 It was wonderful to see Vy and An again and spend some extended time with them.
 Vy’s family is a whole story in itself.
 An met us at TDT and we rode up to Cu Chi in an Uber.
 It took 3 hours and I could hardly breathe going through the city because of the pollution, even in the car.
 The drivers’ story: His other job is transporting water hyacinths from the Mekong delta, where they are grown (in the water, of course) up to a more central province where they are dried and woven into baskets, mats, just about anything you can imagine.
 He showed us a photo of one of the final products: a basket that I actually bought at Target in Massachusetts as a wastebasket, two years ago, for about $17, off a shelf full of products from Viet Nam.
-The weavers get 30,000 or about $1.20 per basket.
+The total return is 30,000 or about $1.20 per basket, which is split among the weavers, the driver, and the people who haul the water hyacinths out of the river and dry them.
 Cost of an Uber each way: 600,000 – 650,000 or about $27.

 Below is an ad for workers to come and work in a textile factory, posted on the road near Vy’s family’s home.
 The employer will send a bus to pick them up.
 Men and women over 18 should apply.
 Wages are in millions of dong per month.
 Current minimum wage according to http://tradingeconomics.com is 3,750,000.
 Living wage for an individual is 4,011,373 and for a family it’s 5,790,475.